helins/clojure-of-things/README.md

 and the system they belong to is assessed by feeding test data for [fuzzy testing](https://en.wikipedia.org/wiki/Fuzzing).
 This is a laborious, error prone and unsatisfying process.
-Using Spec, data can be generated automatically, which means that not much is then needed for testing the field devices or anything in the system by feeding valid and unvalid data.
+Using Spec, data can be generated automatically, which means that not much is then needed for testing the field devices, or anything in the system, by feeding valid and unvalid data.
 Much bugs usually discovered in production can be uncover using this method.

 ## Running Java